May 5, 2017

 Several years’ worth of their crops were destroyed by hail or hot dry winds, in most cases just a few days before harvest.
-They both became sick with diptheria that kept them close to death in bed for weeks, with lingering symptoms for a long time afterwards.
-Almanzo acquired partial paralysis that periodically interfered with his ability to walk or use his hands.
+They both became sick with diphtheria that kept them close to death in bed for weeks, with lingering symptoms for a long time afterwards.
+Almanzo acquired partial paralysis that interfered with his ability to walk or use his hands.
 Their only son died of spasms a few weeks after his birth.
 Their very nice house dramatically went up in flames and burned to the ground.

 As a result of all of this and more, their financial problems became such that they ended up selling their land, equipment and stock, and then (with only a little money left) moving in with Almanzo’s parents.

 Although Laura began working on a novelization of this period of their lives long before her death, she never made an effort to refine or publish the book.
 Apparently the whole story seemed too grim to be likely to get much of an audience.

 Laura’s draft of the book was published without alteration in 1971, after Laura and Almanzo – as well as their daughter Rose Wilder Lane – had all died.

 The title of the book is The First Four Years.